md4nas/yt-OCR-extension/yt-ocr-backend/DEVDOCS.md

 #### Issue #10: *After OCR button click, text is not extracted from image properly*

 **solution**: Rewriting content.js and simplifying background.js, add image enhancement for better OCR accuracy.
+- taken some preference from open source "web-select" repo

 - rewritten the extension using a simpler approach inspired by the web-select repo.
 Key changes:
   1. Simpler Selection: Uses overlay with mouse events like web-select